 It gives me great pleasure to announce that Microsoft has awarded me with an MVP recognition once again in the Visual C++ category.
 This is my tenth consecutive time as an MVP award recipient.
 Wow!!!
 Who woulda have imagined, MVP award recipient for a decade 🙂 I am thrilled and excited about this, because it is hard to be awarded for the first time even harder to continue being awarded the following years.
-Before, I continue writing this blog post I would like to thank God and his son Jesus in the first place, Microsoft for valuing and appreciating my time, effort and contributions, Developer community because you are the reason for the MVP program to exist, and by helping you I help myself , hence the insatiable appetite for knowledge and ideas sharing is always there, and last but not least, to my family, my wife and two daughters, thanks for your understanding and patience with me whenever I can’t go out to finish writing or presenting something… Thank-you all!!!
+Before, I continue writing this blog post I would like to thank God and his son Jesus in the first place, Microsoft for valuing and appreciating my time, effort and contributions, Developer community because you are the reason for the MVP program to exist, and by helping you I help myself , hence the insatiable appetite for knowledge and ideas sharing is always there… Thank-you all!!!

 In this opportunity, I will not say or mention how awesome or powerful C++ is because you must know it already, what I would love to do though is to reflect on the past 10 years as an MVP, how the program has helped lots of people (including me) and what lies ahead with native code and C++.

-The first time I ever gave a talk was back in 2002 for the Visual FoxPro community in Venezuela, then I started to present for the MUG communities all along Venezuela and South America.
+The first time I ever gave a talk was back in 2002 for the Visual FoxPro community in my home country, then I started to present for the MUG communities all along South America.
 To me, communities represented my playground, a place where I could talk in “Geek” language, share experiences with peers and learn, at the same time it helped me to get rid of my introvert-self… Yes, I was an introvert but the need to present helped me overcome it and I became an extrovert.

 To me being an MVP is more important than any recognition, because it is about my contributions towards society as an individual, a good example of this is how my inputs and comments are taken into consideration by the evolution working group of the ISO committee (C++ Language).
 Some people ask me about whether I get paid by Microsoft or why haven’t I joined Microsoft and similar questions.
 My answer pretty much is the same… I rather be an independent vendor and/or consultant who enjoys doing research, learning and sharing my experiences.
 It is more fun, trust me.